kierenfunk/readme-template/README.md

 ## Deployment

 Add additional notes to deploy this on a live system

+## Future Work

+List some functionality that you are working on.

 ## Acknowledgments
   - **Billie Thompson** - *Provided README Template* -